fable-compiler/fable-arch/docs/source/docs/hmr.md

     model', action'
 ```

-We used the `window?storage` to store the state of our application on each update and load the app from here if there is information in it at loading time.
+We use the `window?storage` to store the state of our application on each update and load the app from here if there is information in it at loading time.

 ## Known limitations